|Additional Costs||None required|

 You will apply your skills of historical inquiry to research, explore, interpret and communicate your understandings of ideas, people and events in history.
 You will complete five tasks that together total 5,000 words (or equivalent in multimodal form).

 You will undertake an individual historical study in an area of interest.
 The study needs to be an aspect of the world since 1750.
 This is a 2,000-word essay (or equivalent in multimodal form).

 Assessment Type 3: Exam - Externally accessed 30%

-This is a two-hour exam that is set and marked by the SACE board.
+This is a two-hour online exam that is set and marked by the SACE board.
 You will be required to write one essay and to complete a source analysis.